I beg to move,

 I was just trying to find out the statistics for Bristol.
 The Member, or the resident, was obviously disturbed about how or when they could catch a bus, but if that Member was still around, the right hon.
 Lady could point out to them that 50% more people are using buses in Bristol compared with in 2009-10, as I saw on a visit last weekend.

 No matter what happens with technology or how people change the way they want to travel, buses will still play a key part.
-More than 4 billion journeys take place on our buses and passengers satisfaction among those who use buses have the highest satisfaction compared with all other modes of transport.
+More than 4 billion journeys take place on our buses and those who use buses have the highest satisfaction compared with all other modes of transport.
 Buses will continue to play a huge role in our transport system.
 They connect our communities to the workplace and to vital public services such as healthcare and education.
 They are the quickest and most effective way to deal with people’s desire to get to work and school.

 Most importantly, the Bus Services Act 2017 gave local authorities the option to manage those relationships even better, including new and improved options to allow transport authorities to enter into partnerships with their local bus operators.
 As was noted by many hon.
 Members, Mayors have additional franchising powers, too.